mitch344/VLCBlu-rayPlayback/README.md

 # VLC Blu-ray Playback Setup Guide

-This guide will help you set up VLC Media Player to play Blu-ray discs by installing the necessary libraries and configuration files.
+This guide will help you set up VLC Media Player to play Blu-ray discs on Windows by installing the necessary libraries and configuration files.

 ## Prerequisites